geopm/geopm/service/docs/source/runtime.rst

 resource manager.

-The GEOPM HPC Runtime package provides two libraries: libgeopm for use with MPI applications, and libgeopmpolicy for use with applications that do not link to MPI.
+The GEOPM HPC Runtime package provides two libraries: libgeopm for use with MPI applications, and libgeopm for use with applications that do not link to MPI.
 There are several command line tools included in GEOPM which have dedicated manual pages.
 The :doc:`geopmlaunch(1) <geopmlaunch.1>` command line tool is used to launch an